krth8/HA-Popup-view/README.md

 ## Example Use Cases

 ### 🏌️ My Use Case
-I now have a dedicated single view lovelace per kind of device.
-A mobile overview, and a wall tablet overview.
-Then I have all my "utility" popups that I might want to show on many devices, placed in a dedicated dashboard.

-Security dashboard is nice to be able to open as a popup on all of these devices for instance.

-### More use cases
+I keep all my views that i would like as a popup in a separate dashboard.
+This way i can keep things nice and organized.

 ### 🏠 Room controls
 Create dedicated room views with all lights, media players, and climate controls - then pop them up from anywhere.
 No need to duplicate cards across dashboards!